 Do you know what to do if you lose control?

 Imagine you’re approaching a corner, you turn the wheels and the car just ploughs straight on.
-This is called understeer.
-What you don’t want to do is brake.
-Let the car slow naturally and the tyres should regain grip.
-The only way to stop it happening is to approach the corner more slowly.
+This is called understeer and the only way to stop it happening is to approach the corner more slowly.
 That gives you more time to have gentler inputs on the steering wheel.

 Equally, you might be cornering and experience the rear end coming round.
 This is called oversteer.
 The way to counteract this and prevent the car from spinning is to the turn the wheel in the direction that the car is skidding.
 Do this right and it will turn a potential spin into a drift.